sumansouravsingh/drawsignature/README.md

-<h1>Draw your signature using Javascript</h1>
+Markup: #Draw your signature using Javascript#

-Simple Javascript to draw your signatures.
-Parameters to be passed :
+Markup: ##Simple Javascript to draw your signatures.## Parameters to be passed :
 1st -> width,
 2nd -> height,